 On Sept 4, 1811, she married the widower John Wilkinson (b.
 1773, son of William Wilkinson).
 From his first marriage to Ann “Nancy” Thompson on 4/11/1800, there were apparently 3 surviving children.
 Sarah and John Wilkinson lived long lives in St. Mary’s County and at the time of the 1850 Census he is listed as aged 72 (with $3000 real estate), “Sarah A.” is aged 71.
-Also in the household is 7-year-old Zachariah Brewer.
-Sarah died on March 15, 1860 aged 80, and he in 1863.
+Also in the household is 7-year-old Zachariah Brewer, probably a grandchild.
+The initial “A” might be an indication of her mother’s maiden name, but might also simply stand for “Ann”.
+Sarah died on March 15, 1860 aged 80, and John Wilkinson in 1863.

 Marriage of Jesse Floyd, Sr. and Elizabeth Taylor

-Finally, the thrice-widower married Elizabeth Taylor, at St. Andrew’s Episcopal Church on 6 Feb, 1785.
+Finally, the thrice-widower married Elizabeth Taylor, at St. Andrew’s Episcopal Church on 6 Feb, 1785 (presumably that was her church but most of their children seem to have followed his Catholic faith).
 She bore seven children and survived him.
 The order of these children in their father’s will is first sons Joseph, Wm., David, James; then daughters Mary, Eliz, Juliana.
 It is reasonable to assume that this is the birth order of the sons and daughters respectively.
 The will is explicit that, when written in Nov.
 1808, some of the four boys are not yet 21 years of age.

 In the 1820 Census, she is the head of a household which also includes one boy under 10, a young man and woman (each aged 16-25), a man (aged 26-44), 6 slaves and one free black person (aged 14-25).
 Probably this count represents her three youngest children (all aged 16-27 then), but the identity of the young boy is unknown.